SimplyReactive/petrie/readme.md

 ## Contributing

-To contribute, please fork the project to a new branch, make whatever changes you want and then submit a pull request.
+To contribute, create a new branch, make whatever changes you want and then submit a pull request.

 ### License